RoboSparrow/Css3dSphere/readme.md

 I appreciate however suggestions and pull requests, if you think things can be done better.

 ##Features:

 * pure Css3 and vanilla JS
 * configure basic geometry parameters
 * move, rotate sphere
+* Fallback for legacy browsers
 * animations
-* css shapes
-* insert html content in sphere segments
-* insert html content in sphere centre
+* manipulate html content in sphere segments and centre

 ## Browser support